7 Educational Ways to Keep Your Little Monsters Entertained This Halloween

 1 Celebrate the end of the harvest season

 Tell your children that the Celts used Halloween to mark the end of the harvest season and suggest starting a new family tradition of celebrating the end of your harvest season, especially if you grow your own vegetables and fruits each year.
 Plan a Halloween-themed picnic in the park or in your own backyard.
-But first, spend a few hours together cooking some fall-inspired meals and desserts for your picnic and Halloween treats for the party.
-This way, you will kill two birds with one stone (hate this saying) and have more free time till the next day.

 When munching on your goodies, discuss favorite veggies, fruits and the best things about the fall season.
 You can also host a pumpkin and apple carving contest or play apple bobbing to add more fun to your new family tradition.